cultuurnet/stoplight-docs-best-practices/docs/error-responses.md

 > Note that since `type` is a URI, it should use lowercase characters and hyphens (`kebab-case`) for casing.

 Additionally the standard allows for extra properties.

+### jsonPointer

 Endpoints on publiq APIs that return an error response based on invalid data in a JSON body of a request should include an extra `jsonPointer` property that contains a [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901) pointer to the problematic JSON property.

 For example given the JSON body: